ExoCTK Groups and Integrations Tool

 ExoCTK's Groups & Integrations Calculator is a JWST observation planning tool for transiting exoplanet observations that calculates the optimal number of groups and integrations.
-Given some information about the target star, transit characteristics, and the planned instrument settings (i.e., subarray, and filter configuration), the tool uses a pre-calculated set of groups for a range of magnitudes and stellar spectral types (using Pandeia, which powers the JWST ETC) to interpolate the saturation limits for this input information, which allows the tool to calculate the optimal number of groups and integrations (that maximize observing efficiency without saturation) for use in observation planning.
+Information about the target star, transit characteristics, and planned instrument settings are entered into the tool.
+It uses pre-calculated exposure parameters for a range of magnitudes and stellar spectral types (from Pandeia, which powers the JWST ETC) to interpolate saturation limits for the input information.
+The tool uses this to calculate the optimal number of groups and integrations—that maximize observing efficiency without saturation—for use in observation planning.

 The Groups & Integrations tool is designed to be a quick-look tool to determine the optimal number of groups and integrations for a given transiting exoplanet observation.
 Currently, this tool is likely to overestimate saturation in comparison to the ETC; it may predict fewer groups and put users in less danger of over-saturating their observation.

 The current version of the Groups & Integrations tool uses pre-flight data.
 Updates needed for Cycle 2 proposal preparation will be available in early December 2022

 The Groups & Integrations Tool can be used via a web form, as described below.

 Words in bold are GUI menus/

 - The optional Target Name field (e.g., "WASP-18 b"); if used, clicking the Resolve Target button will reload the page with Stellar Parameters fields automatically filled out.
 These parameters are retrieved from Exo.MAST, as shown in Figure 2.